JustGinger888/Orinoco-Database-Assessment/README.md

 ### Key issues in the development of relational databases

-During extended research I did on relational databases and NoSQL databases I could identify and come to multiple conclusions both positives and negatives for each in a variety of situations.
+During extended research, I did on relational databases and NoSQL databases I could identify and come to multiple conclusions both positives and negatives for each in a variety of situations.
 These range from their overall performance and features to the useability cases and various environments, and have been documented below

-Firstly, for the performance aspect in both these differant databases types it is evident that for a relational database, in order for caching to be done, requires special support infrastructure in cmparison to NoSQL systems where performance itself is enhanced through caching data into system memory.
-This means that the performance for a relational database, while much more structured is much more resource heavy and requires a well designed structure to be truly efficient.
-This performance aspect could be directly influenced by the indexing and structuring of the data as relational databases use multiple column and rows instead of the single index, key-value storage solution of NoSQL databases.
+Firstly, for the performance aspect in both these different databases types, it is evident that for a relational database, for caching to be done, requires special support infrastructure in comparison to NoSQL systems where the performance itself is enhanced through caching data into system memory.
+This means that the performance for a relational database, while much more structured is much more resource heavy and requires a well-designed structure to be truly efficient.
+This performance aspect could be directly influenced by the indexing and structuring of the data as relational databases use multiple columns and rows instead of the single index, key-value storage solution of NoSQL databases.

 Moreover, while considering the possible environment in which these databases could be used, there was quite a large emphasis on their use in modern cloud architecture.
-Relational databeses are, according to most sources, not suitable for the cloudas as they don't 'support data search on full content' and seem to be hard to extend beyond a set limit.
+Relational databases are, according to most sources, not suitable for the cloud as they don't 'support data search on full-content' and seem to be hard to extend beyond a set limit.
 Where NoSQL databases have characteristics that are highly desirable for the cloud environment.
-This is all based on the popularity and handling of Big Data in todays modern age, as relational databases just are not designed for the volume, variety or veelocity of Big Data.
+This is all based on the popularity and handling of Big Data in today's modern age, as relational databases just are not designed for the volume, variety or velocity of Big Data.

 As for the data modelling of these systems, relational databases tend to be quite specific and well organized, as previously mentioned, columns and rows represent the well-defined schema.
-This does present an issue when considering scalability, due to the empasised dependency on vertical scalability as oppose to NoSQL databases that depend on horizontal scalability.
+This does present an issue when considering scalability, due to the emphasised dependency on vertical scalability as oppose to NoSQL databases that depend on horizontal scalability.
 The NoSQL data model also provides a schemaless and efficient in handling unstructured data as well.

-A few other positive features of relational databases that were mentioned includes their almost guaranteed crash recovery through recovery manager, the built in authentication mechanism and their assurance of data integrity.
+A few other positive features of relational databases that were mentioned include their almost guaranteed crash recovery through recovery manager, the built-in authentication mechanism and their assurance of data integrity.
 All of which would make it an ideal fit for most companies of today, providing a stable backbone to their systems.

-Finally, during my research and practical development I have found that using sql can provide the functionality to create information from data.
+Finally, during my research and practical development, I have found that using SQL can provide the functionality to create information from data.
 This means that SQL queries can be used to take and combine multiple pieces of data for most operations, giving meaning and purpose to this data.

 ## Practical